ResponsiveImagesCG/cq-demos/README.md

 # Container Query demos

 *As yet unproposed*, the Container Queries CSS Module allows developers to style elements based on their size and shape.

-This repository catalogs container query implementations realized through JavaScript.
+This repo is intended to allow developers to experiment with “container queries” and, in doing so, help find potential issues that might arise when writing the proposed specification.

+This repo uses a modified version of [Rob Brackett’s](https://github.com/Mr0grog) [element-query](https://github.com/Mr0grog/element-query) script.

+## Adding a Demo

+1. Copy the `demo-template` directory to `/demos`
+2. Rename the directory to whatever you’d like to name your demo, or just a numbered `demoX`.
+3. Build a demo using any combination of `.el:media(min-width){}` and/or `.el:media(max-width){}` syntax.
+This can be as simple or as complex as you like; anything from changing a background color on an element to an entire page layout.
+4. Update the “Existing Demos” section of the `README` below with a link to your demo and a brief description.
+5. Send us a PR, and we’ll add your demo to the collection here.
+6. File an issue if you have any feedback at all—whether you ran into any problems using this pattern, have any suggestions for the syntax itself, or just want to share your thoughts on using it.

-## Demos
+## Existing Demos

 **[Whitworth](http://responsiveimagescg.github.io/ALA-Whitworth-Demo/demo1/index.html)**<br>
 Illustrates how container queries could be used for both modular layout, and finessing smaller responsive design details (in this case, the position of the “add to cart” button).